 What is involved?

-Under this initiative, solar electrical and home heating and cooling businesses will be supported to hire a Solar Victoria apprentice – receiving a 50 per cent discount on hire costs for two years of the apprenticeship.
+Under this initiative, plumbing and heating, ventilation, air conditioning and cooling (HVAC) businesses will be supported to hire a Solar Victoria apprentice – receiving a 50 per cent discount on hire costs for two years of the apprenticeship.

-Women in Solar Victoria apprenticeships will receive financial incentives for two years of their apprenticeship.
-Additional support includes industry and career mentoring.
+Women in Solar Victoria apprenticeships will receive financial incentives for two years of their apprenticeship, as well as a tool allowance when their apprenticeship starts.

 Who can do them?

 For candidate apprentices

 These apprenticeships are open to women who would like to start a full-time apprenticeship as a first or second-year apprentice plumber or air conditioning and refrigeration mechanic.